talltorp/git-haiku/README.md

 `chmod +x .git/hooks/prepare-commit-msg`

-Copy the contents of (git haiku prepare-commit-msg)[hooks/prepare-commit-msg]
+Copy the contents of the [git haiku prepare-commit-msg](hooks/prepare-commit-msg)